NeonGraal/graphql-plus/graphql-plus/Schema.md

 By default a Directive can only appear once at any Location, but this can be changed with the `repeatable` Directive option.

-Directives can be merged if their Options match.
+Directives can be merged if their Options match and their Parameters can be merged.

 Locations will be merged by value.